CP violating moments: Current experiments

+The Cryogenic neutron EDM experiment or CryoEDM was under development at the Institut Laue-Langevin but its activities were stopped in 2013/2014.

+Nuclear EDM

-The nuclear electric dipole moment (nuclear EDM) $d_\text{e}^N$ is an intrinsic property of a nucleus $N$ that can be non-zero only if CP violating interactions occur within the atom or the nucleus itself.
+The nuclear electric dipole moment (nuclear EDM) $\mathbf d_\text{e}^N$ is an intrinsic property of a nucleus that can be non-zero only if CP violating interactions occur within the atom or the nucleus itself.
 They have been surmised to exist since at least 1963 in both light and heavy nuclei.

 CP-violating properties and interactions that can contribute to a nuclear electric dipole moment include the neutron EDM, the proton EDM as well as CP-violating interactions of nucleons with meson or photons.
-At a more fundamental level, nuclear EDMs can originate from the electroweak sector, a non-zero $\bar{\theta}_\text{QCD}$ or from physical processes that go beyond the standard model of particle physics.
+At a more fundamental level, nuclear EDMs can originate from the electroweak sector, a non-zero $\bar{\theta}_\text{QCD}$ or from physical processes that go beyond the Standard Model of particle physics.
 A time varying nuclear EDM would be evidence for (and give the mass of) axion-like dark matter.

 Schiff theorem

 The Schiff theorem provides a complication to searches for Nuclear EDMs.
 The theorem, first proposed by Leonard I. Schiff in 1963, states that a nuclear EDM will be screened by the nucleus's electrons.
 This occurs as the electrons arrange themselves so as to cancel an applied external electric field and minimize the electric dipole energy of the nucleus.
 If the electric charge and dipole distributions of the nucleus are identical (for example if treated as a point dipole and charge) this screening will be complete.

 This motivates the use of atoms with mismatches between their nuclear electric charge and dipole distributions.
 First, Schiff moments (which survive this screening) scale with the nuclear charge $Z$, motivating the selection of heavy atoms.
 Secondly, Schiff moments are enhanced by nuclear levels close in energy and of opposite parity (namely those present in an octupole deformed nuclei).
+The Schiff moment may be derived from a Taylor expansion of the classical electrostatic interaction between an electron and a nuclear charge density.